lipeno/lipeno.github.io/_posts/2015-07-20-daily-routine.md

 #### MORNING (after waking up)
 1. Drink 2 glasses of **water** (1min)
-2. Don't check email and social media for 1 hour after waking up.
+2. Don't check email and social media for 1 hour after waking up
 3.	 **Yoga** and stretching (5mins)
 4.   **Bodyweight workout**  (10mins)
 5.	 **Breakfast**, morning shake and multivitamins (15mins)
 6. Brush your **teeth** (2mins)
 7. Practice deep breathing, **meditate** (10mins)
 8. Write the **morning journal** (5mins)
     1. 3 things that I am grateful for…
     2. 3 things that would make today great…
     3. Daily affirmations, I am…
 9. Define **3 most important goals** for today (1min)
 10. (OPTIONAL) **What is bothering** me now the most?
-Spend 1h solving the problem.
+Spend 1h solving the problem
-If adding a new habit, remember to measure the progress.

 #### DURING THE DAY
 1. Set a timer and work in **50min increments** while taking care of your posture.
 Take 10-min breaks in between.
 2.	 **If having stress** STOP and do 10 mins of meditation
 3. When **there is a problem**:
     1. What is great about this problem?
 What is not perfect yet?
     2. What am I willing to do to make it the way I want it?
 What am I willing to no longer do?
     3. How can I enjoy the process while I do what is necessary to make it the way I want it?
 What if this experience is, in fact, a good thing for me?
+4. If adding a new habit, **schedule it and measure** the progress ("What gets scheduled gets done.
+What gets measured gets done.")

 #### EVENING (before sleep)
 1. Brush your **teeth** (2mins)
 2. Write the **evening journal** (3mins)
     1. 3 amazing things that happened today…
     2. How could I have made today better?
 3. Answer evening **power questions** (2mins)
     1. What have I given today?
 In what ways have I been a giver today?
 What did I learn today?
 How has today added to the quality of my life?
     2. Did I exercise, sleep 8 hours, and eat well?
     3. When walking outside, did I wish all beings I encounter loving-kindness?
 4.	 **Read** a fiction book (30mins)